newrelic/newrelic-dotnet-buildpack-tile/README.md

 The buildpack extensions bind to New Relic Dotnet agent using one of the following ways as fits in your environment:

-1. If an environment variable named **"NEW_RELIC_DOWNLOAD_URL"** is defined in the application's environment (manifest file, cf set-env, or set in AppsMgr), its value is used as the location to download the agent.
+1. If an environment variable named <strong>"NEW_RELIC_DOWNLOAD_URL"</strong> is defined in the application's environment (manifest file, cf set-env, or set in AppsMgr), its value is used as the location to download the agent.
 This is used for environments where you have your own repository for downloading dependencies (i.e. Artifactory).
-If a second environment variable called **"NEW_RELIC_DOWNLOAD_SHA256"** is set in the application environment, it is expected to hold the downloaded agent's binary file SHA256 checksum.
+If a second environment variable called <strong>"NEW_RELIC_DOWNLOAD_SHA256"</strong> is set in the application environment, it is expected to hold the downloaded agent's binary file SHA256 checksum.
 In this case the SHA256 checksum of the downloaded agent binary file is compared with this value, and in case of mismatch, the buildpack reports an error.

-1. You could create a cached version of the buildpack using the **"--cached"** switch with New Relic agent embedded in the buildpack.
+1. You could create a cached version of the buildpack using the <strong>"--cached"</strong> switch with New Relic agent embedded in the buildpack.
 This is mainly used in disconnected (isolated) environments where PCF does not have access to the outside world, and the buildpack cannot download the agent from New Relic's download site.

 1. Use a specific version of New Relic agent by specifying the version in the buildack's manifest file at the time of packaging.

-1. Set the version of the agent to **"0.0.0.0"**, **"latest"**, or **"current"** in buildpack's manifest file to download the latest version of the agent.
+1. Set the version of the agent to <strong>"0.0.0.0"</strong>, <strong>"latest"</strong>, or <strong>"current"</strong> in buildpack's manifest file to download the latest version of the agent.

 Except in the first case when the download url is specified, but sha-256 code is not available, in all other cases the buildpack checks the SHA256 checksum of the downloaded (or copied) agent to validate the download.